Please click here for the latest news about how NEC is managing the coronavirus outbreak

-The Bachelor of Arts in Outdoor Education is hands-on experiential learning in the outdoors, for the outdoors.
+The Bachelor of Arts in Outdoor Education is an experiential education program in the outdoors, for the outdoors.

 You will develop leadership and facilitation skills in wilderness environments.
 Building a connection with the natural environment and becoming comfortable in outdoor settings will assist your growth as an outdoor educator and wilderness leader.

-Through lecture-based class work and specific skills-based courses, you will develop and build your leadership skills through backpacking, climbing, skiing, ropes courses, and more.
-You will enjoy many opportunities to explore your skill sets in a safe and supportive learning environment while developing a stronger, more self-reliant approach to leading groups in the wilderness.
+Through a series of experiential education course work and specific skills-based courses, you will develop and build your educational and leadership abilities through backpacking, climbing, skiing, ropes courses, and more.
+You will enjoy many opportunities to explore your skill sets in a safe and supportive learning environment while developing a stronger, more self-reliant approach to leading groups and teaching in a variety of atmospheres including the wilderness.

 Experiential education, civic engagement, and a strong connection to nature are embedded intuitively in New England College’s Outdoor Education program.
-We are passionate about preserving the natural environment through outdoor adventure and education.
+We are passionate about preserving the natural environment through outdoor education opportunities.
 New England College is committed to these principles, and in the Outdoor Education program, you will lead by example.

 Outdoor Education: Learn by Doing at New England College

 Outdoor Education is a trailblazer in hands-on, experiential education at New England College.
 Outdoor experience and leadership are taught in a supportive environment where trying new things, stepping outside your comfort zone, and exploring possibilities are encouraged and nurtured.
-You will become more confident in your judgment and decision-making skills, and grow as a trusted, self-assured leader.
+You will become more confident in your judgment and decision-making skills, and grow as a trusted, self-assured leader and educator.

 Wilderness Trips.
-Build your wilderness leadership skills during 3-10 day wilderness immersion trips in backcountry environments, such as Gaspésie National Park in Canada.
-Lead middle and high school students, adults, and your peers on wilderness adventures
+Build your wilderness leadership and outdoor education skills during 3-10 day wilderness immersion trips in backcountry environments, such as Gaspésie National Park in Canada, Zion National Park in Utah, and/or and leading first-year wilderness preorientation program.
+Lead middle and high school students, adults, and your peers on wilderness adventures.

 Ropes Course.
-Engage in intensive group projects such as building ropes course elements on New England College’s Adventure Bound Ropes Course, and designing school programs on the ropes course.
-Lead middle and high school students, adults, and your peers on the College’s Adventure Bound Ropes Course.
+Engage in intensive group projects such as building ropes course elements on New England College’s Adventure Bound Ropes Course, designing school programs on the ropes course, and teach middle and high school students, adults, and your peers on the College’s Adventure Bound Ropes Course.

 Mock Rescues.
-Participate in Wilderness First Responder mock rescues, including winter rescues.
+Participate in Wilderness First Responder mock rescues, including winter rescues in cooperation with local public service personnel and volunteers.

 Career Opportunities in Outdoor Education